uviclibraries/rstudio/basics-0.md

 <br>

-Now we’ll look at basic operations with **numeric and integer variables**.
+Now we’ll look at basic operations with **numeric and integer data**.
 First, we’ll create height information for Bart and find out how much he’s grown in height.

 <br>